jordymac/placeos-site/content/_index.md

       calendars.
 This is where we connect and abstract.

-      There are two types of drivers, intergration & logic.
+      There are two types of drivers, integration & logic.

       Integration drivers: